subfuzion/dockerbyexample.dev/content/en/basics/time/dockerfile_both.md

 What happens here is that the value for `CMD` acts as a default argument that will be passed to the command specified by `ENTRYPOINT`.
-You can still pass an argument when you create the container and it will just override `CMD`s default value.
+You can still pass an argument when you create the container and it will just override `CMD`'s default value.

 ```text